mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

     def fuzzy_name(self, parts, name=None):
         """
-        Creates a name that has similar case to the passed in name.
+        Creates a name that has a similar case to the passed in name.
         """
         # Extract the first, initial, and last name from the parts.
         first, middle, last = parts